Why keep records?

 How long should records be retained?

 This decision is not as simple as it seems.
-The Data Protection Act says that someone holding sensitive personal data (which includes, dental records) should retain that information no longer than necessary.
+The Data Protection Regulations say that someone holding sensitive personal data (which includes, dental records) should retain that information no longer than necessary.
 There is no definition of ‘necessary’; this will depend on individual circumstances.

 The Department of Health has come to practitioners’ assistance by setting out some guidance in the Code of Practice on Retention/Disposal of Records under the NHS.
-By that guidance practitioners are encouraged to put a maximum period of 30 years on retention of records for adults and until 25 years old for minors.
+By that guidance practitioners are encouraged to put a maximum period of 11 years on retention of records for adults and until 25 years old for minors.